protolabo/zenkai/README.md

 Boost your productivity.

-**Please, be informed that Zenkai is currently in alpha.
+**Please, be informed that Zenkai is currently in beta.
 Proceed with caution.**

 ## Libraries